H1meshK/A-photo-sharing-site-like-pinterest/README.md

 # A-photo-sharing-site-like-pinterest
-tried to make a site alike to Pinterest :') .. and there dumpyard born
+tried to make a site alike to Pinterest :') .. and therefore dumpyard born